Nappy Changing/ Toileting

 - The nappy bin is emptied twice a day, at lunch time and again at the end of the day.

-- Staff wear protective gloves and aprons for each nappy change.
+- Staff wear protective gloves and aprons for each nappy change and change these for each child.

 - There is a separate toilet for staff and visitors.